opendoor/pggen/HACKING.md

 Even without formatting the generated code is pretty readable, so this trick doesn't usually result in less debuggable generated code.

+## A word about CI

+`pggen` runs a number of different CI checks in some docker containers orchestrated by `.circleci/docker-compose.yml`.
+Using docker adds some inefficiency and slows down the CI checks a bit, but hopefully this is made up for by the fact that the `docker-compose.yml` file in the repo root makes debugging CI jobs easier.
+We maintain two different compose files so that we can share the source between the host and the container during local development.

+# Philosophy

+Certain aspects of the style in which `pggen` is developed are intentionally divergent from common practices in other places.
+A few of these are called out here with some explanation as to why things are the way they are.

+## Testing

+`pggen` uses the built in go unit test framework.
+This is good because tests are code, not English, and trying to make them look like English tens to encourage tests that fail to explore the state space programatically. `pggen` will never use a test framework like ginkgo.
+A flexible assertions framework like gomega may be considered, but it is likely better to leverage libraries like `google/go-cmp` and pattern matching DSLs like regular expressions.
+Using a randomized testing framework in the spirit of quickcheck or a fuzz tester would definitely be considered.

+Pggen has no external components that cannot be easily controlled, so `pggen` tests do not and will never use mocks.
+Mocking should be a last resort when testing with the real thing is impractical.
+This avoidance of mocks has the great side benefit of preventing the codebase from sprouting superfluous interfaces.